 Usually when we entertain, Lisa handles all of the organization and most of the cooking.
 I help out as a sous chef and sometimes I contribute a bread or a dessert.
 It is also my role to be the bartender.

 I often make up drinks on the fly as I receive vague requests like “something fruity and not too strong, with a little fizz”.
 But I never actually had the occasion to invent an official drink, until now.
 In honor of our recent trip to Istanbul, Lisa asked me to concoct a drink that has a Turkish theme.
+I arrived at a kind of Turkish Cosmopolitan, an exotic pomegranate cocktail with lime juice, Triple-sec and raki.
 After much deliberation about a name, I decided to call it a Swinging Sultan.
 This is my drink debut and I really hope you like it!

 To pay proper homage to Turkey, I incorporated pomegranate – a very popular indigenous fruit – and raki, which is the national drink.
 Pomegranates can be found in all the marketplaces around Istanbul, and all over the city there are street vendors serving up freshly squeezed pomegranate juice, an incredibly refreshing drink on a hot day.